 If you didn’t receive a room offer for any of your preferences, there are two options available to you.

 To be guaranteed a room on campus you should accept the room offered to you.
 You will soon be sent an email giving you the opportunity to apply for a Pre-Arrival Transfer (via the Accommodation Portal).
 Should one of your preferred room options becomes available, we would look to offer you a room transfer into a new room.
 This option ensures that you will have a room on campus for the start of term.

 If you live within a commutable distance and/or you definitely do not want the room that has been offered to you, you may decline the room offer and join our Halls Waiting List (you would be able to do so by emailing: [email protected]).
 By doing so, you would no longer be guaranteed a room on campus for the start of term, but we will contact you with a room offer, as and when a suitable room becomes available.

 If you live a long distance away from the University and cannot commute to campus, we would highly recommend that you sign the contract to secure a room on campus for the start of term and then apply for a transfer.

-Alternatively if you would like to consider other options there are also rooms available in Ormskirk, which is a 10 minute walk from campus, and you can find a list of 700+ available rooms on our Flatmate Finder Facebook Group (password to access the off campus list: [email protected]).
+Alternatively, if you would like to consider other options, there are also rooms available in Ormskirk, which is a 10 minute walk from campus, you can find a list of 700+ available rooms on our Flatmate Finder Facebook Group (password to access the off campus list: [email protected]).